 This project examines future forms of transport services and infrastructure which are likely to be transformed by vehicle automation and sharing platforms in the future.

 This includes the introduction of ultra-low emissions vehicles and Connected/Automated Vehicles (CAV), and the development of various types of shared mobility services - Mobility-As-A-Service (MaaS) - that will affect labour markets, job accessibility, travel demands, and traffic congestion.

 Aims and Objectives

-The aim of this project is to explore future forms of transport services and infrastructure which are likely to be transformed by automation and sharing platforms in the near future.
+This project aims to explore future forms of transport services and infrastructure which are likely to be transformed by automation and sharing platforms in the future.

 - Conference item: L. Chen, P. Thakuriah, and Y. Sun.
 Predicting Individual Salaries in UK with Graphical Convolutional Network.
 The 18th International Conference on Hybrid Intelligent Systems (HIS 2018), Porto, Portugal.